Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Navigate back to the Resource group and select the Data lake Store you just created.
   - In the next blade, click on Data Explorer at the top.
   - In the Data Explorer blade, click on New Folder.
 You will be prompted to enter folder name.
 Enter **forphmdeploymentbyadf**.
 This folder will contain all the scripts, models and files needed for deployment that will be used by Data Factory.
+  - We will move resources to this folder in Data Lake Store using AdlCopy
+  - Download and install AdlCopy from [here](https://www.microsoft.com/en-us/download/details.aspx?id=50358).
+  - Open Command Prompt by typing cmd in search field and navigate to the folder where AdlCopy was installed. e.g. cd C:\Users\<username>\Documents\AdlCopy
+  - Type adlcopy to ensure the command is available.
+  - On the prompt type [this]() command
+  - Replace 'EnterYourStorageAccountkeyhere' with your storage account key, \<storageaccountname\> with your storage account name and \<adlsccountname\> with your Data Lake Store name in the command before executing.
+  - If prompted 'Do you wish to continue' type 'Y'
+  - In ~5 minutes (depending on the bandwidth) the files will be transferred to your folder forphmdeploymentbyadf in your Data Lake Store.
   - We will move resources to this folder in Data Lake Store using Azure Data Factory.
-The steps to follow are [here](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/OneTimeADFcopy.md).
-  - Since we have not created a Data Factory yet, we will do these steps after creating a Data Factory.
+The steps to follow are [here](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/OneTimeADFcopy.md).Since we have not created a Data Factory yet, we can do these steps only after creating a Data Factory.
   - For the Azure Data Factory to run we need these files to be in this folder.
+  - Alternatively you can download AdlCopy from [here](https://www.microsoft.com/en-us/download/details.aspx?id=50358).
+  - Download and install it in C:/
+  - Open cmd and type cd C:\Users\gshaheen\Documents\AdlCopy
+  - On the prompt type [this]() command

 ##   Start the Generator now